 Historically, the need for Non-Spin has occurred during hot weather, during cold weather, during unexpected changes in weather or following large unit trips to replenish reserves.

 The periods when load is increasing and wind is decreasing requires other generation resources to increase output or come online quickly to compensate for the sudden net load increases.
 As a result, net load ramp risk should be accounted for in the determination of Non-Spin requirements.
 While net load forecast analysis may cover reserves required for forecast uncertainty, it may not necessarily cover exposure to the loss of generation and net load ramp risk.
-Due to this risk, it may be necessary for ERCOT to have additional reserves available during high risk using a variable percentile to protect against forecast uncertainty.
+Due to this risk, it may be necessary for ERCOT to have additional reserves available during high risk using a variable percentile to protect against forecast uncertainty and it may be necessary for ERCOT to also have additional reserves available to account for increased capacity needs following forced outages of resources within an operating day.

 Examples of circumstances when Non-Spin has been used are: